-Figure 8.
+Figure 9.
 Spectrum Control Base version number

-- 13. To avoid unauthorized access to Spectrum Control Base via GUI, it is strongly recommended to change the default password for the 'admin' user as soon as possible, as described in "Changing the password of a Spectrum Control Base user" on page 45.
-After the upgrade, Spectrum Control Base: - Adds a service for each existing storage resource (pool) that was connected to a vCenter or a vRO server.
+13. To avoid unauthorized access to Spectrum Control Base via GUI, it is strongly recommended to change the default password for the 'admin' user as soon as

+- Adds a service for each existing storage resource (pool) that was connected to a vCenter or a vRO server.
 The new services are placed under default storage space.
-See "Managing storage spaces and services" on page 57 for details on how to configure storage spaces and services. - With the Spectrum Control Base update, the IBM Storage Enhancements for VMware vSphere Web Client is upgraded automatically for all connected vCenter servers.
+See "Managing storage spaces and services" on page 60 for details on how to configure storage spaces and services. - With the Spectrum Control Base update, the IBM Storage Enhancements for VMware vSphere Web Client is upgraded automatically for all connected vCenter servers.
 However, the following components must be updated manually: - IBM Storage Plug-in for VMware vRealize Orchestrator.
-See "Managing integration with vRealize Orchestrator" on page 74. - IBM Storage Management Pack for VMware vRealize Operations Manager.
-See "Managing integration with vRealize Operations Manager" on page 81. - Registration of Spectrum Control Base as a VASA storage provider on the vCenter server.
-Re-register Spectrum Control Base, as detailed in "Registering Spectrum Control Base as a storage provider on vCenter server" on page 87.
+See "Managing integration with vRealize Orchestrator" on page 78. - IBM Storage Management Pack for VMware vRealize Operations Manager.
+See "Managing integration with vRealize Operations Manager" on page 85. - Registration of Spectrum Control Base as a VASA storage provider on the vCenter server.
+Re-register Spectrum Control Base, as detailed in "Registering Spectrum Control Base as a storage provider on vCenter server" on page 95.